uwdata/latent-space-cartography/README.md

 ## I want to see how it works

+We provide example datasets on three different data types / scenarios: `emoji` for image generation, `tybalt` for scientific feature learning, and `glove_6b` for natural language processing.
 To start using latent space cartography (LSC), first pick an example dataset.
 Then, run the following commands in your console (we only support macOS, though it might work on Linux too):

 ```bash
 cd deploy